wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-single-node-cluster.rst

     .. include:: ../../_templates/installations/elastic/common/enable_elasticsearch.rst

 #.
 Execute the Elasticsearch's ``securityadmin`` script to load the new certificates information and start the cluster.
-To run this command, the value ``<elasticsearch_IP>`` has to be replaced by the Elasticsearch installation IP:
+To run this command, the value ``<elasticsearch_IP>`` must to be replaced by the Elasticsearch installation IP:

   .. code-block:: console